Direct observations of the atomic-molecular phase transition in the Milky Way's nuclear wind: Discussion

 The chemical state of the clouds is more informative.
 As discussed in \autoref{sec:hi2h2} and shown in \autoref{fig:molfrac}, there are significant portions of C1 and C2 by both mass and area where the molecular fraction is close to 1, and considering our sensitivity limits, there may be additional undetected regions of moderately molecular ($f_{\mathrm{H}_2} \sim 0.3-0.5$) material.
 More importantly, as shown in \autoref{fig:surfdens}, this high H$_2$ fraction is greater than we would expect given the low \hi{} column densities, based on either theoretical models or on the measured \hi{}-\htwo{} relationship in the Galactic plane.
 While high molecular fractions in CO-detected pixels are not surprising since low levels of CO column densities are either undetectable or have been masked, it is nonetheless significant that we detect CO at all, indicating the presence of considerable columns of \htwo{} at levels of \hi{} where normally there would not be any \citep[e.g.][]{Krumholz2009, Liszt2023}.

 This over-abundance in \htwo{} makes a compression-driven H$_2$ formation scenario unlikely.
-While it is easy to understand how the \htwo{} chemistry could be out of equilibrium, given the relatively long equilibration timescales (a point to which we return momentarily), if the system were transitioning from \hi{}-dominated to beginning to form \htwo{}, we would expect it to be out of equilibrium in the direction too little \htwo{}, not too much as we observe.
+While it is easy to understand how the \htwo{} chemistry could be out of equilibrium, given the relatively long equilibration timescales (a point to which we return momentarily), if the system were transitioning from \hi{}-dominated to beginning to form \htwo{}, we would expect the system to be out of equilibrium in the direction of too little \htwo{}, not too much as we observe.
+Quantitatively, for evolutionary times $t$ smaller than the equilibrium time scale $t_\mathrm{eq}$, we expect the molecular fraction $\Sigma_\mathrm{mol} / (\Sigma_\mathrm{at} + \Sigma_\mathrm{mol})$ to be intermediate between the initial state which exists at $t \ll t_\mathrm{eq}$ and the equilibrium state achieved at $t \gg t_\mathrm{eq}$.
+Thus if the initial state contains no significant amount of \htwo{}, $\Sigma_\mathrm{mol} / (\Sigma_\mathrm{at} + \Sigma_\mathrm{mol}) \approx 0$, and the final equilibrium has a non-zero \htwo{} fraction, as posited in the compression scenario, then we would expect that at all times the value of $\Sigma_\mathrm{mol} / (\Sigma_\mathrm{at} + \Sigma_\mathrm{mol})$ would be intermediate between zero and the equilibrium value; at no point would we expect to find the system in a state where it \textit{exceeds} the equilibrium value, which is the state that we actually observe.
 The same argument implies that it is also unlikely that the clouds are a result of condensation of cool material out of a hot phase.

 By contrast, the observed \hi{} surface densities and over-abundance of \htwo{} are consistent with our first scenario, where a stripping of \hi{} from the envelope of a pre-existing molecular cloud leaves behind too little \hi{} to shield the \htwo{} from the Galaxy's dissociating radiation field, and the \htwo{} is in the process of converting to \hi{}.
 This scenario also explains the non-detection of CO emission from C3: this cloud is significantly further from the GC in projection than C1 or C2, and thus has likely had more time to undergo photodissociation than the other two clouds.
 The photodissociation process has been completed for this cloud, leaving behind only \hi{}.
 Consistent with this picture, in \autoref{fig:surfdens} we also observe that the cloud closest to the disc (C1) has a wider spread of points in the direction below and to the right of the equilibrium line, implying a higher \htwo{} abundance, whilst C2 (which is further from the disc) has points that, while still indicating significant amounts of \htwo{}, lie closer to the line.
 In other words, as clouds move further from the disc, the points on the $\shi{}$ vs.~$\shi{} + \shii{}$ plot migrate closer towards the theoretical equilibrium line as the clouds' molecular components dissociate.